skypanther/PiLit/readme.md

 * Generate a show: run `node generateshow.js` and follow the prompts.
 * Create the lighting sequences: run `node sequencer.js` and follow the prompts.
-* Test a show: run `node tester.js` and follow the prompt
+* Test a show: run `node testshow.js` and follow the prompt
+* Test each relay in sequence (e.g. to make sure you have things wired correctly): run `node testrelays.js`

 However, you must run the show from the Raspberry Pi.